Walkman effect: Autonomy

 The initial Walkman marketing campaign showcased the freedom it brought.
 The first presentation to the press involved young people riding bikes and skateboarding while listening to Walkmans.
 Hosokawa points to this ability to listen to music and do something else as making those experiences more pleasurable.
 The Walkman, he says, is the "autonomy-of-the-walking-self."

 Sony's vice president in charge of audio products said that Walkman's achievement was that it "provided listeners with a personal soundtrack to their lives", allowing its users "to make even the most boring daily activities interesting, adding a bit of personal style to everything they do."

 University of Sussex Professor Michael Bull (aka "Professor iPod") argues that a personal stereo changes the way its user processes the world, allowing for greater confidence and control over personal experiences in space and time.
 From an interview in Wired: "People like to control their environment, and the iPod is the perfect way to manage your experience.
 Music is the most powerful medium for thought, mood and movement control."
-Basically, Bull describes how music empowers the listener because of what one is now enabled to do, which is to "inhabit" the space in which they move.
-Controlling one's own space is the power of the Walkman effect, which then causes no dead air, giving the user more power through their music.

 Urban strategy

 The appeal of personal experience management seems to be strongest in cities.
 As Hosokawa puts it, "To think about [the Walkman effect] is to reflect on the urban itself: [W]alkman as urban strategy, as urban sonic/musical device."
-The very nature of an urban environment is such that the potential for chance encounters and unpredictable human interactions is omnipresent.
-Whereas someone's attention is fair game while simply walking down the street, riding on the subway, or sitting on a bench to rest, one can appear busy and engaged when doing these activities while listening to music, making any attempt at communication effectively an interruption.
-Those who might otherwise be willing to interrupt may be further deterred by the fact that there’s a good chance they won’t even be heard, rendering their effort futile or embarrassing.
-Even if the interrupter is heard, it is easy for the listener to act as if they weren’t.
-Headphones enable listeners to float through public areas in a protective bubble, actively tuning in or out who or what they want.

-One specific effect noted by both Patton and Bull is what Bull calls "auditized looking," the ability of those listening to a personal stereo to make or escape eye contact with others in ways they wouldn't otherwise.
+One specific effect noted by both Patton and Bull is what Bull calls "auditized looking", the ability of those listening to a personal stereo to make or escape eye contact with others in ways they would not otherwise.
 Traditional messages carried by eye contact are, to some extent, dissolved by the music's protective bubble, with the listener seen as unavailable.